Welcome to today's edition of the Rush 24-7 podcast.

 As though, of course, the problem, the reason why there's no food in Haiti is because the cruise ships are throwing it away.

-Had nothing to do with the fact that a bunch of communist dictators and authoritarians had run that country and had deprived people of food and had deprived them of an economic political system that would have produced wealth.
+Had nothing to do with the fact that a bunch of communist dictators and authoritarians had run that country and had deprived people of food and had deprived them of an economic political system in order to produced wealth and given the opportunity for.

 It was capitalism's fault.

-That's what that's what Obama has said was really instrumental in guiding him to Reverend Wright.
+That's what Obama has said was really instrumental in guiding him to Reverend Wright.

 That whole notion, white man's greed runs a world in need.